Identifying and Prioritizing the Books

 - In-Kind Book Donations.

 Those knowledgeable about the collecting of rare and antique books may acquire titles from the list and donate them directly to the Museum.
-Before acquiring volumes, donors are urged to consult with the executive director of the Museum jhwald[at]emilydickinsonmuseum.org (413-542-2154) in order to insure that no other plans for acquisition of the same volume are in process.
+Before acquiring volumes, donors are urged to consult with Collections Manager Megan Ramsey email@example.com in order to insure that no other plans for acquisition of the same volume are in process.

 - Monetary Donations for Specific Purchases.

 Those interested in purchasing a designated volume, particularly those who have identified a potential seller and purchase price, but who wish for the Museum to make the actual purchase, may contribute that price, directing it to the purchase.
-Such donors should contact the executive director to coordinate the purchase.
+Such donors should contact the Collections Manager to coordinate the purchase.

 - Monetary Donations to the Replenishment Fund.

 Those wishing to participate in recreating the Dickinson’s family library without themselves finding and buying particular volumes may contribute to the Emily Dickinson Museum Library Replenishment Fund.
 The gift will purchase titles for the Museum in your name.
-Please send your gift to The Emily Dickinson Museum, 280 Main Street, Amherst MA, 01002.
+Please donate online or send your gift to Emily Dickinson Museum, Administrative Office, 20 Triangle Street, Amherst, MA 01002-5000.
 Earmark it for the EDM Library Replenishment Fund.

 All gifts, whether in-kind or monetary, will be promptly acknowledged with documentation sufficient to substantiate any income tax deductions allowed, except that in-kind donors will be required to obtain any required appraisals at their own expense.
 All books will become part of the Museum’s collections, subject to its collections policies.